-An estimated 12 million Americans experience urinary incontinence and for many it is not just a medical problem.
-It affects their emotional, psychological and social well-being and how they plan both everyday and special events, from plane trips to business meetings.
+An estimated 12 million Americans experience urinary incontinence and for many, it's more than just a medical problem.
+Bladder control can affect emotional, psychological and social well-being and directly impact quality of life, from daily activities to special events.

 Services and treatments offered:

 Urodynamics: Diagnostic testing to measure bladder function.This diagnostic study tests the ability of the bladder to store and dispose of urine by measuring bladder pressure and urine flow.
 It is typically recommended when the patient is experiencing symptoms of incontinence or urinary retention.The Urology Group performs urodynamic procedures on an outpatient basis.The Procedure:

 A typical urodynamic test takes about 60 minutes to perform and involves the use of a catheter to fill the bladder.
 It usually involves two steps.The first step is called uroflowmetry, which requires the patient to urinate into a special device that measures the urine flow and volume.
 Doing so helps to identify the reasons for difficulty in voiding, such as bladder muscle weakness or obstruction of the bladder outflow.The second step is called a cystometrogram.
 In this step, a catheter is inserted into the bladder.
 The bladder is then filled with sterile water.
 The volume at which the patient experiences urgency and fullness are recorded.
 The pressures of the bladder and urethra are measured and the patient is asked to cough or bear down to cause leakage.
 This is important information that may assist the surgeon in selecting the correct type of surgery.What To Expect Afterward: